 Things to know – trail length and rules

-This Cuilcagh Boardwalk trail is perfect for those with some hiking experience.
+This Cuilcagh Boardwalk trail is perfect for those with some hiking experience and one of the best things to do in Fermanagh.
 A moderate level of fitness is also recommended as the overall hike is a pretty steep climb.
 The stairs to the summit are the most difficult; however, the views from the top are worth breaking a sweat for!

 Dogs are not allowed on the Stairway to Heaven as part of the route goes through a working farm.
 The farm is home to a flock of sheep.
 Sheep can be easily startled by even the most well-behaved of dogs.

 Visitors to the Stairway to Heaven of Ireland are asked to remain on the designated path and boardwalk to help restore and protect the damaged peatland.
 Please ensure that you bring your rubbish home with you!

 If you have time, be sure to visit the nearby Marble Arch Caves.
 This is one of the finest show caves in Europe.
 This UNESCO Global Geopark allows for the discovery of the natural underworld with rivers, waterfalls, and winding passages.

 Options for parking – location and cost